openEDI/oedisi-ieee123/README.md

 3. Create corresponding OEDI entry

-The data should be able to be run in a gadal feeder with state estimator and optimal power flow.
+The data should be able to be run in an oedisi feeder with state estimator and optimal power flow.

 # Directory structure and usage